-The Mandatory Meetings are for all exhibitors showing beef, swine, sheep, rabbits, poultry, horses, dairy and goats.
+The Mandatory Meetings are for all exhibitors showing dairy, goats, beef, swine, sheep, horses, poultry and rabbits.
 Participation will be mandatory to show and sell at the Fair.

-Mandatory meeting dates/times are as follows:

-Horses: Thursday, July 28, 2022, 7:00-7:30 pm in the horse arena (fairgrounds).
+Mandatory meeting dates/times are as follows: Horses: Thursday, July 27, 2023, 7:00-7:30 pm in the horse arena (fairgrounds).

-Beef/Sheep/Swine/Rabbits/Poultry/Dairy: Thursday, July 28, 2022, 7:30 pm in the Sheep/Swine barn (fairgrounds) The mandatory Dog Obedience Class has been scheduled for Tuesday, August 2, 2022 at 5:30 p.m. in the Event Tent (fairgrounds).
+Dairy/Goats/Beef/Swine/Sheep/Poultry/Rabbits: Thursday, July 27, 2023, 7:30 pm in the Sheep/Swine barn (fairgrounds) The mandatory Dog Obedience Class has been scheduled for Wednesday, August 2, 2023 at 5:30 p.m. in the Event Tent (fairgrounds).